thinkst/canarytools-docs/docs/flocks-settings/flock-auth-token.md

 ::::: slot details

-Create a new Flock specific API auth token.
+Create a new Flock specific API key.

 :::::